-Weeping Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its highly ornamental weeping form.
-It has dark green evergreen foliage which emerges light green in spring.
+Ashfield Weeper Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its highly ornamental weeping form.
+It has dark green foliage with bluish-green undersides which emerges light green in spring.
 The needles remain dark green throughout the winter.
+The smooth gray bark is extremely showy and adds significant winter interest.